 <a>9<em>Omissions from the White Paper

 Conspicuously and curiously absent from the White Paper and the explanatory memorandum for the 2018 Bill, which devotes extensive space to the international fisheries law framework under UNCLOS and the UNFSA, is any mention of the third element of the trinity: the FAO Compliance Agreement.
-Though added in the DEXEU guidance of early 2019, the UK has not so far acted on either this item or the other non-RFMO treaty in the DEXEU list.
 The EU is party to this treaty on behalf of, and to the exclusion of, its Member States; it requires national authorisation systems and keeping of records of vessels fishing on the high seas.
-The UK has thus ceased to be bound by it until such time, if ever, as it decides to become a party post-Brexit.
-A possible reason for this silence is the small size of the UK distant-water fleet already noted, and that the FAO Compliance Agreement adds relatively little to the parallel and more elaborate UNFSA obligations by which the UK is already bound, for example the requirement to control its fleet through a system of licensing or authorisation based on regional or global procedures.
-Regulations are needed to prohibit unauthorised fishing on the high seas or in areas under the jurisdiction of other States, that is, foreign EEZs.
+In the EU’s March 2020 draft treaty text, the FAO Compliance Agreement, alongside the Port State Measures Agreement which was also mentioned in the DEXEU guidance of early 2019, is one of several international fisheries instruments with which the parties shall ‘act consistent’, a provision reworded but substantively retained in the Trade and Cooperation Agreement.
+The timing of the UK’s acceptance of both Agreements (31 December 2020 according to the FCDO website, 1 January 2021 for the Compliance Agreement according to the FAO, a discrepancy not accounted for by the final clauses of this treaty), suggests that, had the Trade and Cooperation Agreement remained unconcluded, they would have remained a low priority.
+A possible reason for this is the small size of the UK distant-water fleet already noted, and that the FAO Compliance Agreement adds relatively little to the parallel and more elaborate UNFSA obligations by which the UK is already bound, for example the requirement to control its fleet through a system of licensing or authorisation based on regional or global procedures.
+Even had it not become bound by this treaty, the UK would have continued to observe the relevant rules to the extent that they fall within the bulk of the Regulation enacting the CFP not repealed by the Fisheries Act.
+In order to implement it, regulations are needed to prohibit unauthorised fishing on the high seas or in areas under the jurisdiction of other States, that is, foreign EEZs.
 The Fisheries Act has such a provision: s 14(1) prohibits fishing ‘anywhere by a British fishing boat … unless authorised by a licence’.
-Even without being bound by this treaty, the UK will continue to observe the relevant rules to the extent that they fall within the bulk of the Regulation enacting the CFP not repealed by the Fisheries Act.
-In the EU’s March 2020 draft treaty text, the FAO Compliance Agreement is one of several international fisheries instruments with which the parties shall ‘act consistent’, a provision reworded but substantively retained in the Trade and Cooperation Agreement.

 Another omission from the White Paper, if less obvious, is any recognition of the risk now that the UK is outside the EU that its internal maritime boundaries will from 2021 take on more significance than they previously had.
 Constitutionally, fisheries is in general a devolved matter, but international relations, including management of international fisheries, are an express exception.
 Hitherto, the government has apportioned UK quotas derived from bilateral agreements or through RFMOs to the four administrations as fixed quota allocation units under the 2012 Concordat on Management Arrangements for Fishing Opportunities and Fishing Vessel Licensing in the UK.
 Because the Concordat does not address management of stocks present on both sides of an internal boundary, since in 2012 these would have been expected to remain subject to uniform schemes of management under the CFP, the emergence of a situation where different harvesting strategies are pursued on opposite sides of such boundaries cannot be ruled out.
 Neither the White Paper nor the Fisheries Act makes any provision for dealing with such an eventuality.